Mustard and Curry Leaves Chicken

 What are curry leaves and where do I find them?

 Curry leaves are a fragrant herb used in south Indian cooking — not to be confused with curry powder.
-The article specifically frames them as almost unknown to northern Indian cooking.
+I specifically frame them as almost unknown to northern Indian cooking.
 Look for them fresh or dried at Indian grocery stores.

 What is Sambhar powder and can I reduce it for a milder dish?

 Sambhar powder is a south Indian spice blend typically including coriander, cumin, chili, and other spices.
-The notes confirm you can reduce the 1 teaspoon called for to lower the heat level.
+You can reduce the 1 teaspoon called for to lower the heat level.

 Why do the mustard seeds go into the hot oil before anything else?

-The recipe instructs adding mustard seeds, curry leaves, and garlic to hot oil and cooking until the mustard seeds begin to splutter.
+Add the mustard seeds, curry leaves, and garlic to hot oil and cook until the mustard seeds begin to splutter.
 This technique, called tempering, infuses the oil with the flavor and aroma of the seeds before the other ingredients are added.

 Leave a Reply